 However, it is the City's desire to charge user fees where feasible.
 Some programs, such as recreation, are partially funded by user fees.
 The City also has several self-financed programs that are fully funded by user fees.
-These include Water Utility, Sewer Utility, Garbage Utility, and the Victoria Conference Centre.
+These include Water Utility, Sewer Utility, Stormwater Utility, and Garbage Utility.